[Old and new Saigon: Bitexco Financial Tower and a French colonial-era building.]

 I have seen different images of what this area will look like after the metro construction.
 This is one rendering of the roundabout and project site.

-I haven’t been able to find out anything about this one, but on the riverfront on Ham Nghia the Saigon One halted halted construction while it was nearly finished.
+I haven’t been able to find out anything about this one, but on the riverfront on Ham Nghia the Saigon One halted construction while it was nearly finished.
 Perhaps it will become Saigon’s answer to Bangkok’s ghost tower – the abandoned Sathorn Unique.
 This is one of the many stalled projects in Saigon.

 So that is a snapshot of the changing face of Saigon as of 2015.
 Who knows where I will be in 10 years but I will come back and see what has changed in that time.
-For updates on Saigon projects visit my other site that is tracking proposed and current construction projects.
+For updates on Saigon projects visit Future Saigon on Future Southeast Asia.